Alicante, Spain

 Professional Program - intensive training in classical dance based on the original didactics of the Vaganova school of Saint Petersburg.
 Aimed at students specializing in classical dance.
 The course offers a comprehensive curriculum developed by the most emblematic representatives of the best institution in the field of professional ballet.
 This programm officially licensed by Vaganova Academy.

 To participate at this program, you should pass an audition in order to be accepted and allocated to the corresponding level/group.
-Students of Winter Intensives don´t need to pass auditions.
-They will be observed during the course.
+Students of RMB Winter Intensive and participants of RMB courses in both 2024 and 2025 don't need to pass an audition.
+Students have a possibility to get scholarship for Russian Masters Ballet Intensives 2026 by results of Live and Online auditions.
 You can find detailed information in the Auditions for Intensives site section.

 THE PROGRAM INCLUDES